bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (April 26, 2025):
-- Added 2 new Analytics & Business Intelligence documents:
+- Added 2 new Networking & Digital Transformation documents:
-  - Advanced SQL & Database Solutions v1.0
+  - Enterprise Networking Solutions v1.0
-  - Predictive Analytics & Data Visualization v1.0
+  - Digital Transformation Consulting v1.0
-- Updated "Total Progress" from 43/85 to 45/85 (53%)
+- Updated "Total Progress" from 45/85 to 47/85 (55%)
-- Decreased "Pending" from 42 to 40
+- Decreased "Pending" from 40 to 38
-- Updated Services completion from 40% to 53% (8/15 documents completed)
+- Updated Services completion from 53% to 67% (10/15 documents completed)
-- Completed all Analytics & Business Intelligence documentation
-- Updated Next Steps section to focus on Networking & Digital Transformation documentation, CCTV Products, and Installation Guides
+- Updated Next Steps section to focus on completing remaining Networking & Digital Transformation documentation